 What Are the Eligibility Requirements for One-year Online Sociology Programs?

 Prior College Credits: Most programs require completion of at least 60 transferable semester units from an accredited institution.
-This prerequisite is common in degree completion routes at institutions such as CSUB and SDSU.
+This is common in degree-completion routes at institutions such as CSUB and SDSU.

 GPA and Academic Performance: A minimum GPA around 2.3 is usually required to meet admission standards for many online Sociology programs.

-Placement Exams and Interviews: Less commonly required, these assessments may be used by some institutions to evaluate a candidate's readiness for accelerated study.
+Placement Exams and Interviews: These are less common but may be used by some institutions to evaluate writing, quantitative readiness, or suitability for accelerated study.

-Background Checks: Typically not needed unless the program leads to careers working with vulnerable groups, such as social work or counseling.
+Background Checks: These are typically not required for a sociology degree itself unless the program includes placements or prepares students for work with vulnerable groups, such as social work or counseling settings.

 What Should I Look for in One-Year Online Sociology Degree Programs?